 The water tank monitor as shown in Fig. 7.4 allows you to select the tank to monitor the water level in the respective tank.

 The power switch turns the monitor on, then select the tank you want to monitor.
-The gauge on the left will show the amount remaining in the tank.
+The gauge will show the amount remaining in the tank(s).